As a new Mum, the one burning question I asked other parents was how to get babies to sleep through the night.

 7.00pm – swaddle baby and put to bed for the night (ha ha)

 After 4 days, something strange happened.
-Miss M slept from 7.00pm to 3.00am.
+She slept from 7.00pm to 3.00am.
 The panic I felt waking up at that time and seeing her start to stir was immense!
 Mums who can remember the paranoia when your baby is sleeping will understand.
 When the shock died down and I knew she was alive I was elated!
 As was my husband :) I hadn’t slept the whole 8 hours of course but I had slept enough to (almost) feel like a new women.
 Mr M had slept the whole 8 hours.

-To this day I do not know for sure whether it was our adopted ‘Save Our Sleep’ routine, the other sleeping ‘aids’ we used or just sheer random good luck.
+To this day I do not know for sure whether it was our adopted ‘Save Our Sleep’ routine.
+Or the other sleeping ‘aids’ we used or just sheer random good luck.
 A lot of me suspects it was the latter but I will certainly be trying the same for baby number two anyway!In terms of the other sleep aids we used, I’ll tell you what we did.
 Firstly at about the same time, we started to ‘double swaddle’.
 YouTube has some great videos from other mums showing how they do this.
 It keeps the baby very snug so their own arm movements cannot wake them up.
-Not all babies like this but Miss M did.
+Not all babies like this but mine did.

 She was diagnosed with reflux when she was about a 4-6 week’s old (I can’t remember exactly) and took Zantac syrup before bed every night and we did end up getting a Fisher Price Rock & Play Sleeper for her as it’s helped keep her more elevated when asleep – I wish we had gotten this sooner and I highly recommend it for all babies with or without reflux.
-It keeps them snug and safe next to you, it can travel anywhere and you can sit or lie down next to them and rock them.
+It keeps them snug and safe next to you.
+It can also travel anywhere and you can sit or lie down next to them and rock them.

 I hope my experience helps you in some way – remember it is my opinion only and what happened for me.
 It might not hold the solution for your baby but I hope it gives you some ideas.
 For our next one, we will definitely be double swaddling and playing white noise and when we feel the baby is ready, we’ll incorporate a loose routine like the one above as well.
 And then we will keep our fingers crossed!